Disclaimer: Star Trek is the property of

 learned to dread.
 He was a reminder that I was nothing more than chattel to be

-would discover my flaw and embarrass my clan.
-Then later, his fame seemed to
+feared that he would discover my flaw and embarrass my clan.
+Then later, his

 "What happened to you